checkout/CheckoutCardManagement-iOS/README.md

 - **CheckoutCardManager**.
 This library powers Sandbox & Production environments, and requires onboarding with our operations team.
 During onboarding, you will need to receive client credentials, which you will then need to handle on your backend for authentication.
 You will be expected to manage SCA capabilities as part of accessing our SDK's functionality.
 - **CheckoutCardManagerStub**.
 This library powers Stub and is the quickest way to try the APIs in your app.
 Your mobile team can integrate this way whilst waiting for legal & contractual arrangements to take place, or for your backend colleagues to get integration ready on their side.
     - in this version you can provide empty strings instead of tokens as no network call leaves the device and we provide mock data.
-> **_IMPORTANT FACT:_**  Changing from CheckoutCardManagerStub to CheckoutCardManager is as simple as updating the `import CheckoutCardManagerStub` to `import CheckoutCardManager`.
+> **_IMPORTANT FACT:_**  Changing from CheckoutCardManagerStub to CheckoutCardManager is as simple as updating the `import CheckoutCardManagerStub` to `import CheckoutCardManager` - the public interfaces are exactly the same.
 On Live versions you will be expected to start providing valid tokens that our backend services will be able to serve securely.

 ***
 # Features